Ladder operators and a second--order difference equation for general discrete Sobolev orthogonal polynomials: Hahn difference operator and technical relations between families of orthogonal polynomials and

-In this section we are going to obtain different relations between $P_n(x)$ and $Q_n(x)$ with the objective of finding the ladder operators for the polynomials $Q_n(x)$.
+In this section we will obtain different relations between $P_n(x)$ and $Q_n(x)$ which will be used to find the ladder operators for the polynomials $Q_n(x)$.
 First, we need some properties of the Hahn difference operator collected in the next statement.